azgs-geomapmaker/geomapmaker/README.md

 The textbar should correspond to a `INSERT` to the [public.users](#publicusers-table) table.
 The dropdown should correspond to a `SELECT DISTINCT user_name FROM public.users`.

-### DRAW GEOMETRY
+### DRAW FEATURE
-This button should trigger the ability to add, edit, or remove geometries to the map.
-Ideally, this should make `INSERTS` or `UPDATES` to a single [public.features](#publicfeatures-table) table in the underlying database, but it is likely that we will have to have multiple tables for different classes of geometry - e.g., point, line, polygon - because 'feature classess' are generally enforced by ESRI workflows.
-In this latter, more likely case, there would be separate public.points, public.polys, and public.lines tables.
+This button should trigger the ability to add, edit, or remove features to the map.
+Ideally, this should make `INSERTS` or `UPDATES` to a single [public.features](#publicfeatures-table) table in the underlying database, but it is possible that we will have to have multiple tables for different classes of geometry - e.g., point, line, polygon - because these 'feature classes' are generally enforced by ESRI workflows.
+In this latter, more likely case, there would be separate public.point_features, public.poly_features, and public.line_features tables.

-### ADD, EDIT, DELETE FEATURE SUBCLASS
+### ADD, EDIT, DELETE FEATURE TYPE
-This button should trigger the ability to add, edit, or remove a "feature subclasses" to the map.
-A "feature subclass" is a subset of a feature class such as "points".
-For example, some points on the map may represents "wells" others may represent "outcrops", each of the different types of point is a "subclass"
+This button should trigger the ability to add, edit, or remove a "feature type".
+A "feature type" is a subset of a feature class such as "points".
+For example, some points on the map may represents "wells" others may represent "outcrops", each of the different types of point is a "feature type"

-### ADD, EDIT, DELETE FIELD
+### ADD, EDIT, DELETE ATTRIBUTE
-This button should trigger the ability to add, edit, or remove attributes to the database that might want to be added to a subclass.
+This button should trigger the ability to add, edit, or remove attributes to the database that might want to be added to a feature_type.
 Examples of frequently used attributes by AZGS are `citation`, `line_type`, `geologic_age`, `stratigraphic_name`.

 The form will need to both display existing attributes and have entry for new fields.
-Therefore, we should expect support for `SELECT`, `INSERTS` and `UPDATES` to the [public.attributes](#publicfields-table) table.
+Therefore, we should expect support for `SELECT`, `INSERTS` and `UPDATES` to the [public.attributes](#publicattributes-table) table.

-### ADD, EDIT, DELETE VOCABULARY
+### ADD, EDIT, DELETE POSSIBLE VALUES
 This button should initiate a form with a dropdown menu of existing attributes to choose from - i.e., `SELECT DISTINCT attribute_name FROM public.attributes`.
-Once selected it should offer a form/textbox for adding or editing vocabularies to the new attribute - i.e., an `INSERT` into the [public.vocabularies](#publicvocabularies-table) table.
+Once selected it should offer a form/textbox for adding or editing possible values for the new attribute - i.e., an `INSERT` into the [public.possible_values](#publicpossible_values-table) table.

 We can expect that there may be many existing attributes and vocabularies that a user will have to browse against to see if what they wish to enter already exists.
 We will need to make sure that the various UI options handle this browse correctly.

-### ASSIGN VOCABULARY TO GEOMETRY
+### ASSIGN VALUE TO GEOMETRY
-[insert into public.lookup]
+[insert into public.feature_value_links]

 ### INHERIT ATTRIBUTES FROM GEOMETRY
-[insert into public.lookup]
+[insert into public.feature_value_links]
 relations of geom A are now copied for geom B

 ### DISASSEMBLE ESRI/OPEN FILE GEODATABASE